Shagun-Mittal/Synapse_TechTatva/Basics.md

 ## Fulfillment for Integrations

-Fulfillment enables dynamic responses by calling a defined service when an intent is matched, making it suitable for actions beyond static responses.
+Fulfillment enables dynamic responses by calling a defined service when an intent is matched, making it suitable for actions beyond the static responses.

 ## User Interactions with the API